 You can talk to us!
 Please call us on 1300 106 106 and we can answer your questions whether you are an existing Ability Centre customer or not.

 A person with a disability that is likely to be permanent and the disability makes it difficult to take part in everyday activities can access the NDIS.
 A person needs to meet disability criteria or a child will need to meet the early intervention requirements, as well as age and residency requirements.
 For full details see Access Requirements.

 If you are unsure about your eligibility to receive NDIS planning and funded services and want to find out about the services that Ability Centre provides, please contact our Customer Engagement team on 1300 106 106.

 Need to know more about the NDIS?

 Our Customer Engagement Team can confidentially discuss your personal circumstances.
-If you would like to more general information about the NDIS and how it is rolling out across Western Australia visit www.ndis.gov.au
+If you would like to know more about the NDIS and how it is rolling out across Western Australia visit the NDIS website.

 Other Disability Funding Pathways

 Depending on your situation, you may receive funding for your disability through a separate organisation, such as the WA Insurance Commission in cases of permanent disability through a motor vehicle accident.
 You’ll find further information on these funding pathways, and links, below.

 The Department is responsible for advancing opportunities for people with disability.
 Over the next three years, the role of the Department will change as the NDIS rolls out in WA.
 Click here for the website.